 Of course, the usual legal limits on free speech apply to academic freedom.
 But beyond this, the French Review saw risks with any formal rule against “lack of respect”.
 In its Model Code, the fact that someone may feel insulted or offended by a (lawfully expressed) view doesn’t justify restrictions.
 Otherwise, competing views on controversial topics won’t be aired openly enough to be properly examined.

 This doesn’t make academic freedom a license for ad hominem attacks.
 By long tradition, universities are institutions designed to seek and settle truth and knowledge reliably.
 And as seen in the first US presidential debate last month, personal attacks and name-calling add heat but shed no light on matters of substance.

 In politics, such debates are closer to sporting events than to scholarly inquiry (just watch this clip from the West Wing “Game On” episode, back in 2002).
 Point-scoring inevitably assumes priority in election campaigns.
 But even here, points will be won with voters for addressing policy substance, not just for rhetorical skill at wrong-footing an opponent.

 In scholarly debates a free exchange of views isn’t a free-for-all, or a win-at-all-costs struggle for dominance.
-Here the main aim is to expose and examine the substantive issues – clarifying the basis of each side’s main case, and where and why their views differ.
+Here the main aim is to expose and examine the substantive issues – clarifying the basis of each side’s main case, and where and why their standpoints differ.
 Framing the exchange as a form of combat, which only one party can win, invites defensive reasoning and may make the larger project self-defeating.

 So, what debating norms can help university students engage in genuinely open and critical thinking in a class or a campus forum?
 In my model at Chart 1, the parties will disagree well if they aim high: cross-examining each contested claim with better logic and evidence, at Level 2.
 If they can do this well enough for long enough, either view – mainstream or minority – may be finally refuted at Level 1.
 (Or strongly reaffirmed; or sensibly reframed).